killerkyle/Note-Taker/README.md

   ## Screenshot
   ![Note Taker Screenshot](./public/assets/images/NoteTakerScreenshot.png)
   ## Description
   A web app to write, save, view, and delete notes using an Express.js server.
+  I created this application for a bootcamp homework assignment.
+I struggled with a few small pieces of syntax that wouldn't allow me to move from homepage into the note page.
+My instructor easily fixed this issue.
+I also had a hard time connecting all the pathways and utilized a tutor and fellow classmates to fix my code.
   ## Table of Contents
   * [Installation](#installation)
   * [Usage](#usage)